xyz2b/rabbitmq_exporter/README.md

 ## Docker

-There are two options to build the docker image locally.

-1. Build using the sdurrheimer/alpine-golang-make-onbuild images (Go 1.5.3 is used)

-       docker -t rabbitmq-exporter:onbuild .

-2. Build using the scratch image with static binary (go has to be installed locally)
+To create a docker image locally it is recommened to use the Makefile.
+Promu is used for building the statically linked binary which is added to the scratch image.

        make docker